 Many commodities must be tested prior to export as part of trade arrangements between Australia and importing countries.
 Testing requirements for meat and meat products are contained in Volume 2 of the export meat manual.
-As part of its role in maintaining markets for the meat industry, the Department of Agriculture and Water Resources established an Approved Laboratory Program.
+As part of its role in maintaining markets for the meat industry, the department established an Approved Laboratory Program.
 The program's aim is to ensure the validity of microbiological testing results obtained from regulatory testing programs and the recognition of equivalence of these programs by importing countries.
 Laboratories participating in the program are required to use only approved testing methods for the analysis of samples taken as part of an export certification program.

 In specifying approved methods the department is not trying to limit innovation or flexibility but rather is trying to ensure consistency of results with those obtained in other countries ie equivalence.
 As such, where required, methods must be approved by importing countries prior to them being adopted for testing exported meat and meat products in Australia.

 A manual of approved methods for the analysis of carcases and meat and meat products is available at the link above.
 A brief summary of each method inlcuding a checklist used for assessing compliance is provided (as a guide) for testing of: